ArduPilot/ardupilot_wiki/plane/source/docs/calibrating-an-airspeed-sensor.rst

 ===============================

 The :ref:`ARSPD_RATIO <ARSPD_RATIO>` parameter
-determines how APM maps the differential pressure from your airspeed sensor into an airspeed value.
+determines how ArduPilot maps the differential pressure from your airspeed sensor into an airspeed value.
 The default value is around 2.0, and should give good results for most people.
 The correct value does depend on you having your airspeed sensor well placed on your aircraft, and